TriadmanInit1/Janex-Python/README.md

 gh repo clone Cipher58/Janex
 ```

-Secondly, import the Janex toolkit into your code by adding this line
+Secondly, even if you are just using the library, import the Janex toolkit into your code by adding this line

 ```
 from Janex import *